Peng Shuai emerges at Olympics, gives controlled interview

 That was the message that Chinese tennis player Peng Shuai delivered Monday in a controlled interview in Beijing that touched on sexual assault allegations she made against a former high-ranking member of China’s ruling Communist Party.
 Her answers — delivered in front of a Chinese Olympic official — left unanswered questions about her well-being and what exactly happened.

-The interview with French sports newspaper L’Equipe and an announcement that International Olympic Committee President Thomas Bach met Peng for dinner this weekend seemed aimed at defusing sustained international concerns about the three-time Olympian and former No. 1-ranked tennis doubles player.
-Those concerns have threatened to overshadow the Winter Olympics underway in Beijing.
+The interview with French sports newspaper L’Equipe and an announcement that International Olympic Committee President Thomas Bach met Peng for dinner this weekend seemed aimed at allaying sustained international concerns about the three-time Olympian and former No. 1-ranked tennis doubles player.
+Fears for Peng’s safety have threatened to overshadow the Winter Olympics underway in Beijing.

 Peng told L’Equipe that the concerns were the result of “an enormous misunderstanding.”
 But the format of the interview appeared to allow for no sustained follow-ups, with questions submitted in advance and a Chinese Olympic committee official sitting in on the discussion, translating Peng’s comments from Chinese.